samjhill/monicaGPT/README.md

 [Monica](https://github.com/monicahq/monica) is a really neat tool that allows you to manage your personal relationships better by logging calls, birthdays, activities, and other imformation.

-This script adds OpenAI suggestions to your Monica UI to help you ask good questions and deepen your relationships even further.
+This script adds OpenAI suggestions to your Monica UI to help you ask good questions, suggest fun activities, and deepen your relationships even further.

 Activities
 ====